 Also, with the race to an EV transition at its peak around the globe, the demand for such metals has surged so much that many human rights violations are being ignored in the attempt to gain access to them.
 For instance, the mining process of Cobalt in Congo has repeatedly been accused of using child labour for the extraction process, a glaring example of human rights violation in the overall EV-making process.

 It is not just the mining of resources that puts electric vehicles in a bad light.
 The disposal of many of these minerals, in the form of used electric car batteries, is also a concern, as they often contain toxic chemicals and heavy metals that can harm the environment if not properly disposed of.
-It is also known that the production of electric cars has a higher carbon footprint than traditional gasoline cars due to the energy-intensive manufacturing processes.
+The production of electric cars has a higher carbon footprint than traditional gasoline cars.
+This is due to the energy-intensive manufacturing processes involved.

 Not all is bad